2025

-All programs will be in the gym of the Good Shepherd Lutheran Church with the exception of the December and May meetings.
-The December program will be held in the Community Room at the church.
-The May luncheon will be held at the home of Nancy Smothergill.
+All programs will be in the Community Room of the Good Shepherd Lutheran Church with the exception of the October and May meetings.
+The October meeting is a field trip, and the May luncheon will be held at the home of Nancy Smothergill.

 September

-Saturday/Sunday September 24-25th: Adirondacks Wool and Arts Festival, Greenwich, NY
+Saturday/Sunday September 21st-22nd: Adirondacks Wool and Arts Festival, Greenwich, NY

 October